 I love a good conversation piece in a house.
-Whether it’s Grandma Doris’s baby-blue milk glass lamp, the ginormous larger than life lamp picked up from the dump, Grandma Barb’s vintage tapestry, or that wacky r-rated knick knack your cousin brought back from her honeymoon in Hawaii.
+Whether it’s Grandma Doris’s baby-blue milk glass lamp, the ginormous larger-than-life lamp picked up from the dump, Grandma Barb’s vintage tapestry, or that wacky r-rated knick knack your cousin brought back from her honeymoon in Hawaii.
 All true stories.
 One of the pieces that I get comments on every single time we have someone new in our home is the vintage steamer trunk that I turned into a console table.
 It’s been a mainstay in our dining room for the last six years so maybe it’s about time I shared more about it, especially how I converted the vintage trunk into a table.

 Vintage Steamer Trunk Thrift Store Find

 I have found many amazing thrift store finds in my days as a professional thrifter.
-I’ve succumbed to amateur status lately as i haven’t been out on the hunt as much.
-Although I have been teaching Rowan, our six year old, the art of the thrift.
+I’ve succumbed to amateur status lately as I haven’t been out on the hunt as much.
+Although I have been teaching Rowan, our six-year-old, the art of the thrift.

-True story, a couple of weeks ago Rowan and I were thrifting together when I found this amazing old Radio Flyer ride-on toy that I knew Beatrix (our one year old) would love.
+True story, a couple of weeks ago Rowan and I were thrifting together when I found this amazing old Radio Flyer ride-on toy that I knew Beatrix (our one-year-old) would love.
 I picked it up, looked it over, set it down, and turned to ask Rowan if she thought Bea would like it.
 Honestly, I turned my back for 20 seconds…tops.
 I spun back around to find some toddler had snaked it and was riding it around the store.
 While I couldn’t see said toddler I could hear the bike bell.
 It haunted me as we shopped.
 Rowan made it her mission to track down the bike and make it ours.
-She found it dumped it under a women’s clothing rack.
+She found it stashed under a women’s clothing rack.
 My hero!

 GOAT

-Anyway, one of my greatest of all times thrifting finds was a vintage steamer trunk at our local thrift store.
+Anyway, one of my greatest of all-time thrifting finds was a vintage steamer trunk at our local thrift store.
 It was originally priced at a whopping $7 but was marked down that day for a super steal at $3.50.
 I couldn’t possibly pass it up.
 Colby, who unfortunately was out thrifting with me that day, had concerns and asked his favorite question, “What are you going to do with it.”

 Note to self, leave Colby home when going on a thrift adventure.
 I responded with my usual thrifting mantra, “I’ll figure out a spot.”
 Colby’s mom concurred it was a solid investment.
 Colby’s mom is a master thrifter and we were in her hometown thrift store so it wasn’t much of a surprise to run into her.
 If she’s reading this, Colby says “Hi Mom!” and he’s sorry he hasn’t called because (insert lame son not calling his mother excuse here).
 Ungrateful children.